nikhil550/fabric-samples/auction/ascending-auction/README.md

 ### Register users and submit bids and asks

 Before we can run the auction, we need to create the seller and bidder identities from Org1 and Org1, as well as the auction administrators that will interact with the auction on those users behalf.
-You can run the `auctionSetup.js` application to register the users that will participate in the auction.
-After the identities are created, each buyer and seller will create a bid or ask for tickets.
-The bids are only stored in the private data collection of their organization.
+You can run the `auctionSetup.js` application to register the organization members that will participate in the auction.
+After the user identities are registered and enrolled with their organizations Certificate Authority, each buyer and seller will create a bid or ask for tickets to an event.
+The bids of buyers and sellers are stored in the private data collection of their organization.
 ```
 node auctionSetup.js
 ```

 The `auctionSetup.js` program provides an example set of bids and asks that we will use to run the auction.
-However, you can run your own scenario by editing the program and updating the quantity and price preferred by each user, or change the number of identities participating in the auction.
+However, you create your own auction scenario editing the example bids or creating additional users.

 ### Start the auction

-Instead of interacting the with network from a single program, Org1 and Org2 will run separate applications to demonstrate the non-cooperative nature of the auction.
-Each application will be run by the action administrator from the respective organization.
-The administrator will be able to read the bids submitted by the the organization members and submit those bids to an auction on those users behalf.
+Instead of interacting the network with a single application, Org1 and Org2 will run separate programs to demonstrate the non-cooperative nature of the auction.
+The application of each organization will be run by their application administrator.
+The auction administrator is able to read the bid and asks that were created from their organization by the `auctionSetup.js` program and has the ability to submit those bids and asks to an active auction.

-Open two new terminals, one for the Org1 application, and another for Org2.
-Open the Org1 terminal.
-Make sure that you are in the `ascending/application-javascript` directory:
+Open two new command terminals.
+We will use one terminal to run the Org1 application, and another for Org2.
+Open the terminal that you will use for Org1 and make sure that you are in the `ascending/application-javascript` directory:
 ```
 cd fabric-samples/auction/ascending/application-javascript
 ```